ThomasMolina19/ThomasMolina19/README.md

 ### Glad to see you here!
 I'm Juan, full-stack software developer studying System's Engineering and Informatics at Universidad Nacional de Colombia.
 I'm responsible, tolerant, and detail-oriented, passionate about learning and sharing knowledge.

-## Work Experience
-- Software Developer | SURA/SURAMERICANA | JUN 22 2024 / Nowadays

 ## Education
-- System's engineering and informatics | Universidad nacional de Colombia

-- Software Development Technician | CESDE
+Bachelor of Science in Mathematics | National University of Colombia

 ## Projects
-- UnStudy - Educational platform for students of the Universidad Nacional de Colombia (Working on it).
-[Take a look!](https://juantobonv.github.io/UnStudy/)
+- Encryptors-Alura - Platform for made for alura(Working on it).